icaro-rdp/enhaced-rock-paper-scissors/Research/Qualitative/obs_notes/Notes_C8-16.md

 p1 look at p2 hands after having performed his move p1 and p2 laugh when they move the same p1 don't remember to place the thumb properly

+## C13

+non blind

+p2 pensava che la vibrazione fosse non per w/l p2 muove lentamente rispetto a p1 p1 make a "smorfia" when detecting the sound, and he is the looser p1 says "u are too good at this game", and it's loosing atm

+## C14

+non blind

+p1 e p2 laugh when the move is the same p2 says "Carlo i'm sorry" (she has won) p1 says "You are too strong" p1 says "non ce la posso fare oh" p1 says "oh i've understood, your looking at my hand"

+blind

+p1 can't easily find IR
+All draws at match 5
+p2 says: "Carlo smettila"
+both laugh
+tie again
+p1 happy to win a match
+p1 says "ahia"
+p2 says "carloohhhh"

+## C15

+test

+p2 says "quanto è scontato che perdo io" p2 is upset of the vibration on the wrist, and says "what is this thing, oh my god"

+blind
+p2 plays the move delayed, do to non vision p2 is super confused with IR, she's not able to use it properly p2 still stick her hands on the IR, seems that she thinks that she has to stick it in order to properly register the move

+non blind

+p1 and p2 say things, gazing each other while the move is the same p1 looks p2 hand before the move, and then shift her gaze on the face p1 e p2 laugh when the move is the same

+## C16

+not blind

+p2 has difficulties using the IR p1 says "idk how to do scissor properly" p2 looks at p1 hand p2 still has difficulties in doing the scissors move

+blind

+p2 still has difficulties using the IR p1 says "finally" after winning a round